Jeanne Robertson: Personal life

 Jeanne married Walter Bowline III in 1965; they had one son and divorced in the early 1970s.
 In 1974, she married Jerry Robertson, a graduate of Duke University where, at 6 ft 6 in tall and on an athletic scholarship, he played on its basketball team, serving as its captain in 1959.
 Jerry received his master's degree and doctorate at the University of North Carolina; he was an educator and principal, eventually serving as superintendent of Burlington City Schools, and later working in business.
 In her performances, Jeanne would frequently refer to him as "Left Brain", or sometimes "LB".
 They were married until his death in June 2021.

 Robertson's son, Walter Bailey "Beaver" Bowline, is a 1989 graduate of Elon University, where Jeanne was a trustee.
 Two of Jeanne's grandchildren also attended Elon.
 Jeanne and Jerry Robertson were both members of Elon University's Phoenix Club, which supports the athletic program, and the university's track and field complex is named after the couple.

 Robertson was a member of the Methodist church.
 She said her favorite television series was The Andy Griffith Show.
 Her 1995 book, Mayberry Humor Across the USA, furthers her connection to Griffith's show.

 Death

 On August 12, 2021, it was announced that some of Robertson's future engagements had been canceled due to a "serious but non-COVID-related" illness.
-She died at her home in Burlington, North Carolina on August 21, 2021, at age 77.
+She unexpectedly died at her home in Burlington, North Carolina on August 21, 2021, at age 77.